San Callisto Catacombs

 Green Nummo in San Callisto CatacombsShannon Dorey, The Nummo, 2019 p.
 5

-The catacombs, where early Christians were buried beneath Rome, Italy, are important for displaying early Christian art and symbolism.
-This painting found on the Appian Way in the Roman Catacomb of San Callisto (also Saint Callistus or Callixtus) and dated from the second century, is very telling.
-The Catacomb of San Callisto contains the Crypts of the Popes, and this painting, which is supposedly Jonah in the belly of the whale, is depicting the swallowing and regurgitation of Lébé as it was known to the Dogon people.Shannon Dorey, The Nummo, 2019 pp.4-5
+This painting found on the Appian Way in the Roman Catacomb of San Callisto and dated from the second century, depicts the Nummo and swallowing and regurgitation of Lébé as it was known to the Dogon people.

 The figure on the boat is diving for the creature rather than being thrown overboard by fishermen, as is told in the Jonah story.
 Once he or she is swallowed and regurgitated, the individual appears content as in the depiction on the left, where the figure is comfortably reclining.

 The Jonah story is that he was a missionary who was told by God to preach in Nineveh, but he fled on a ship and was a source of trouble to everyone.
 Evidently off center and a negative presence, he was thrown overboard and consumed by a fish, but later he came out of the fish.

 The same "old old story" appears in the Dogon religion.
 The regurgitation of Lébé symbolized regeneration.
 This is exactly what occurs with the story of Jonah and the big fish, or whale.Shannon Dorey, The Master (Mistress) of Speech, 2019 p.143

-Many of the paintings found in the Christian catacombs are associated with the Dogon religion and some of them are referred to in my latest revision of The Nummo.
+Many of the paintings found in the Christian catacombs are associated with the Dogon religion, and some are referred to in my latest revision of The Nummo.
 For more information on these things refer to my books.